God's Son (album)

 God's Son is the sixth studio album by American rapper Nas.
 It was released on December 13, 2002, by Ill Will and Columbia Records.
 Production took place during 2001 to 2002, and was handled by several producers, including Salaam Remi, Chucky Thompson, Ron Browz, Eminem, and The Alchemist.
-Partly inspired by Nas' feud with Jay-Z and the death of his mother in early 2002, God's Son covers lyrical themes such as religion, violence, and his own emotional experiences.
-It has been recognised by critics as some of Nas' most personal work.
+The album also includes guest appearances from artists such as Alicia Keys, Kelis, and a posthumous feature from 2Pac.
+Musically, God's Son blends hardcore hip hop with elements of soul and jazz.
+Partly inspired by the death of his mother in early 2002, God's Son covers lyrical themes such as religion, violence, grief, redemption and his own emotional experiences.
+It has been recognized by critics as some of Nas' most personal work.

 The album debuted at number 18 on the US Billboard 200, selling 156,000 copies in its first week of sales.
-It produced three singles that achieved Billboard chart success, and received critical acclaim, with critics praising Nas' lyricism and viewing it as progression from his previous work.
-On January 14, 2003, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales surpassing one million copies..
+It produced three singles that achieved Billboard chart success, and received critical acclaim, with critics praising Nas' lyricism and viewing it as a progression from his previous work.
+On January 14, 2003, the album was certified platinum by the Recording Industry Association of America (RIAA) for sales surpassing one million copies.